Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Experiments

 We also evaluate on the challenging \spoc~pseudocode-to-code dataset~\cite{kulal2019spoc}, which contains code scraped from \texttt{codeforces.com} and pseudocode written by crowdsourced workers.
 Since we consider the full-program translation task instead of line-by-line as in previous works~\cite{kulal2019spoc,yasunaga2020repair}, we filter out training examples where the code is longer than 1000 tokens after pre-processing, retaining over 95\% of the training examples.

-\paragraph{In-distribution and OOD test sets.} We use the two given \spoc~test sets, \testw~and \testp. \testw~tests for generalization to pseudocode (for seen programs) written by different crowdsourced workers, while \testp~tests for generalization to unseen problems.
+\paragraph{In-distribution and OOD test sets.} We use the two given \spoc~test sets, \testw~and \testp. \testw~contains examples with pseudocode written by different crowdworkers on the same coding problems as the training set, while \testp~contains examples from unseen coding problems.
 We consider \testp~to be the out-of-distribution test set.
 We report results on the full (unfiltered) test sets.